 A. POLICY

-1. Full-time and regular part-time employees who work in the Environmental or Nursing Divisions shall be entitled to an annual $500 clothing allowance and the Registrar shall likewise be entitled to an annual $250 clothing allowance, to be paid in December of the year of employment.
+1. Full-time employees who work in the Environmental or Nursing Divisions shall be entitled to an annual $500 clothing allowance and the Registrar shall likewise be entitled to an annual $250 clothing allowance, to be paid in December of the year of employment.

 2. Employees who work in any other category are not entitled to clothing allowances.